Welcome to ros_robot_sim_pkg’s documentation!

 Subscribes to:

-/PosVel: Topic which receives the robot’s position (in x and y) and velocity (in x and z) as a custom message of type PosVel
+/PosVel: Topic which receives the robot’s position (in x and y) and velocity (in x and z) as a custom message of type PosVel.

 /reaching_goal/goal: Topic which receives information about the last goal sent including header, goal ID, target position and target orientation